 This error occurs when your site is unable to connect to its database.

 First of all, this can happen when your website receives a lot of traffic.
-The server can no longer keep track, and returns the error.
+The server can then no longer keep track, and returns the error.

 But most of the time, it fixes itself as soon as you update the site.
 If the problem is still there, you will need to follow the steps below.